Mikey1-nuel/Leaderboard/README.md

 Clone this repository to your desired folder:

-- With a git cmd, git bash or visual studio terminal, clone repo with **``git clone https://github.com/Mikey1-nuel/To-do-list.git``** to download the repository locally on your machine.
+- With a git cmd, git bash or visual studio terminal, clone repo with **``git clone https://github.com/Mikey1-nuel/Leaderboard.git``** to download the repository locally on your machine.
-- Then you navigate to the folder in your code editor with the command **``cd To-do-list``**.
+- Then you navigate to the folder in your code editor with the command **``cd Leaderboard``**.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>